iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 <dl>
 <dt><strong>Domain (FQDN)</strong></dt>
 <dd>Refers to a specific name within a DNS hierarchy.
-For example, "privatelink.blob.core.windows.net" is a domain within the broader hierarchy of the top-level domain "blob.core.windows.net."</dd>
+For example, <code>privatelink.blob.core.windows.net</code> is a domain within the broader hierarchy of the top-level domain <code>blob.core.windows.net</code>.</dd>

 <dt><strong>Namespace</strong></dt>
 <dd>Used in forwarding, it encompasses everything within a particular domain, including its subdomains.
-In FQDN <em>irom.privatelink.blob.core.windows.net</em>, if <code>blob.core.windows.net</code> represents the namespace, then <code>irom.privatelink</code> is one of its subdomains.</dd>
+In FQDN <code>irom.privatelink.blob.core.windows.net</code>, if <code>blob.core.windows.net</code> represents the namespace, then <code>irom.privatelink</code> is one of its subdomains.</dd>

 <dt><strong>DNS Zone</strong></dt>
 <dd>Employed in DNS servers to store data related to a namespace.
-For instance the zone <em>privatelink.blob.core.windows.net</em> contains records for private endpoints.</dd>
+For instance the zone <code>privatelink.blob.core.windows.net</code> contains records for private endpoints.</dd>

 <dt><strong>Private Endpoint</strong></dt>
-<dd>Denotes a specific network interface deployed in a VNet to connect with a resource via a private link.</dd>
+<dd>Denotes a specific network interface deployed in a VNet to connect with a resource via <a href="https://learn.microsoft.com/en-us/azure/private-link/private-link-overview">Azure Private Link</a>.</dd>

 <dt><strong>privatelink</strong></dt>
 <dd>Refers to namespaces in the format "*.privatelink.[service]".
 For instance, <code>privatelink.blob.core.windows.net</code> represents privatelink namespace for blob service on storage account.</dd>
 </dl>